joe-p/unreal-pak-mod-manager/README.md

 ## Usage

 The functionality of this tool is entirely driven by a single toml configuration file that is passed as a command line argument.
+If a configuration file is not provided, the tool will create a default config in the current directory and setup the necessary directories.

-See [example/config.toml](example/config.toml) for an example:
+For a complete example, see [example/config.toml](example/) for an example configuration and modpack (note the mods here are nonsensical and are only for example purposes):

-Running `cargo run example/config.toml` will then create the modpack with all the mods in [example/mods](example/mods) and pack them in [example/example_modpack.pak](example/example_modpack.pak).
+Running `cargo run example/config.toml` from the root of this repository will create the modpack with all the mods in [example/mods](example/mods), stage them in [example/staging](example/staging), and pack them in [example/example_modpack.pak](example/example_modpack.pak).

 ## FAQs